Affiliate links on Android Authority may earn us a commission. Learn more.

-Additionally, you’ll no longer have access to your saved playlists, liked songs, or any music kept in your library.
+You’ll also no longer have access to your saved playlists, liked songs, or any music kept in your library.
 If you are an artist posting original songs or sharing personal playlists, you’ll also lose your followers.

-Lastly, if you have the student discount, you won’t be able to apply it to another account until 12-months have passed since you last signed up.
+Lastly, if you have the student discount, you won’t be able to apply it to another account until 12 months have passed since you last signed up.